 How do I open a new account (checking, savings or CD) with Bank of Hawaii?

 You can open an account online in minutes – just visit our Checking, Savings and CDs page to get started and choose the account that’s right for you.
-For a step-by-step guide, watch one of the demos below:

 If you’d prefer to open an account by visiting a branch, we recommend you book an appointment in advance to ensure you’re able to get the dedicated time you need.

 How do I change my name on my account?